11 Outer Quad Exercises & Trick To Hit Outer Thighs (Big Quad Sweep Secret)

 Smith machines are among the quad machines at the gym that allow the lifter to squat without having to use free weights, which takes out the need to balance and coordinate the barbell resulting in less engagement of stabilizer muscles.

-Angled machines have the bar travel vertically in a 7-12 degree angle, this slight incline allows for a more natural bar path and for those wondering are smith machines bad for lower leg workouts, the reality is that they are a versatile addition and component of a leg workout regimen.
+Angled machines have the bar travel vertically at a 7-12 degree angle, with this slight incline allowing for a more natural bar path.
+For those concerned about the effectiveness of smith machines for lower leg workouts, they are actually a versatile addition and component of a leg workout regimen.

 The quadriceps are the most heavily engaged muscle group with the glutes, hip adductors and lower back playing auxiliary roles.
 The outer quads are highly targeted in this movement and since balance has been taken out of the equation, the quads get a solid workout.

-How to perform angled smith machine squat: With the body facing away from where the bar is angled, the smith bar should be at the same level as the shoulders of the lifter and located on the delts and upper traps when standing.
+How to perform Smith machine squats at an angle: With the body facing away from where the bar is angled, the smith bar should be at the same level as the shoulders of the lifter and located on the delts and upper traps when standing.
 The lifter should start by getting under the bar and position the hands shoulder width.

 They should step forward 3-6 inches which will lead to the feet being in front of the knees but the lifter can adjust to get the most comfortable position due to differing anatomies.